 Patient Counseling Information

 Patients should remain under the care of a physician when using ISENTRESS.
-Patients should be instructed to inform their physician or pharmacist if they develop any unusual symptom, or if any known symptom persists or worsens.
+Instruct patients to inform their physician or pharmacist if they develop any unusual symptom, or if any known symptom persists or worsens.

 ISENTRESS is not a cure for HIV-1 infection and patients may continue to experience illnesses associated with HIV-1 infection such as opportunistic infections.
-Patients should be told that sustained decreases in plasma HIV RNA have been associated with a reduced risk of progression to AIDS and death.
+Tell patients that sustained decreases in plasma HIV RNA have been associated with a reduced risk of progression to AIDS and death.
 Patients should remain on continuous HIV therapy to control HIV infection and decrease HIV-related illnesses.

 - Do not share needles or other injection equipment.